kotiasv/website/README.md

-# With ♥ by Kotiasv
+# With ♥ by vshakitskiy

 My personal site website written in Next.js using TypeScript.

 ## Project Structure

-All website sections are different components inside `components/`.
-This components are being used in `app/page.tsx`.

 `components/Header.tsx` use `hooks/theme.ts` for changing theme.